facebook/react/docs/docs/tutorial.md

 ### Component Properties

-Let's create our third component, `Comment`.
-We will want to pass it the author name and comment text so we can reuse the same code for each unique comment.
-First let's add some comments to the `CommentList`:
+Now that we have defined the `Comment` component, we will want to pass it the author name and comment text.
+This allows us to reuse the same code for each unique comment.
+Now let's add some comments within our `CommentList`:

 ```javascript{6-7}
 // tutorial5.js